Words of a Warrior

 I have wanted to write about the Stillaguamish River (known affectionately as the Stilly) and the towns of Oso and Darrington.
 I wanted to write about grief and hope, the power of small communities pulling together and the kindness of strangers.
 I wanted to write words of gratitude for the first responders and words of comfort to those personally affected.
 I wanted you to know this area as more than tons of debris and worn out searchers.
 And I wanted those words to matter.
 But like the mud that slid down a mountain-side two weeks ago, words are slippery and elusive.
-There are so many words, so much I could say that, like that clay, they have stuck themselves together; and impermeable barrier lodged in my throat and fingers.
+There are so many words, so much I could say that, like that clay, my thought have stuck themselves together, and a seemingly impermeable barrier has lodged in my throat and fingers.
 Tears, like the river making its way around the destruction, are the only thing that seem to continue unabated.
 I wonder if I will ever stop crying.

 I want you to know this area – to know it the way my family and friends have.

-I grew up just a few miles from Arlington, Wa, though I had a Marysville address.
+I grew up just a few miles from Arlington, Washington though I had a Marysville address.
 We lived about 30 miles west of Darrington and Granite Falls, the last two towns that bordered the forest lands where I spent nearly every weekend of my childhood.
-The towns are separated by the mountains Whitechuck and Three Fingers and the Stillaguamish river that splits around them.The North Fork of the Stilly runs along Darrington, The South Fork along Granite Falls.
+The towns are separated by the mountains Whitechuck and Three Fingers and the Stillaguamish river that spills around them.The North Fork of the Stilly runs along Darrington, The South Fork along Granite Falls.

 A rough road, The Mountain Loop Highway, connects the two towns to the boundaries of my hometown.
 The highway is only partially paved and a big section of it closes for the majority of the year due to snow.
 Some of my favorite hikes are off this highway: the trail to Mount Pilchuck (the first hike I did on my dad’s back when I was two years old), Lake 22, where I first snow-shoed and the spooky mining town of Monte Cristo where I rummaged through the ruins of mining operations as a kid.
 Before we were such a lawsuit hungry country and they were barred up, there used to be collapsed mining tunnels to explore with a flashlight, a good dose of bravery and a willingness to wedge yourself in tight spaces.
 I have hiked up the Big 4 trail and stood many times in the vast blue ice of the caves formed under avalanche debris (this is extremely dangerous and is now closed off because of collapse -DON’T DO THIS!).
 It was somewhere in this area that I wrote the first story I loved, about a leaf falling from a tree, as I lay in the back of a green station wagon.
 My family spent hours sitting on the tailgate of that station wagon eating cheese, salami and crackers while admiring the view afforded by clear-cutting off of timber access roads.
 I lost my virginity on a logged out forest road along the highway and I took my children to picnic along the banks of the Stilly when I was healing from leaving an abusive marriage.
 I love this highway and the places along it.
 It is my home.